GMontaguth/splus-sextractor-workshop/README.md

 the tool and choose your best configuration.
 Keep the fuller list in mind for later, when you build the *official* catalog.

 > Stuck on which columns exist?
-Run `sex -dd` — the full parameter list is in there,
+Run `sex -dp` — the full parameter list is in there,
 > commented, with a one-line description of each.
 And `solutions/default.param` has a
 > complete worked version if you need it.